Co-princes of Andorra

 The co-princes of Andorra are jointly the heads of state (cap d'estat) of the Principality of Andorra, a landlocked microstate lying in the Pyrenees between France and Spain.
+The co-princes are the bishop of Urgell and the president of France.

 Founded in 1278 by a treaty between the bishop of Urgell and the count of Foix, this unique diarchical arrangement has persisted through the Middle Ages to the present.
 Following the transfer of the count of Foix's claims to the Crown of France and, subsequently, to the head of state of the French Republic, the current arrangement has the bishop of Urgell (Josep-Lluís Serrano Pentinat) serving as the episcopal co-prince and the president of France (Emmanuel Macron) as the lay co-prince.
 Each co-prince appoints a personal representative.
-The episcopal co-prince is currently represented by Eduard Ibáñez and the lay co-prince by Patrice Faure.
+The episcopal co-prince is currently represented by Eduard Ibáñez and the lay co-prince by Georges-François Leclerc.

 History

-Origin and development of the co-principality
+Origin of the co-lordship

 Tradition holds that Charlemagne granted a charter to the Andorran people in return for their fighting against the Moors.
 The feudal overlord of this territory was at first the count of Urgell.
-In 988, however, the count, Borrell II, gave Andorra to the Diocese of Urgell in exchange for land in Cerdanya.
+In 988, the count, Borrell II, gave Andorra to the Diocese of Urgell in exchange for land in Cerdanya.
 The bishop of Urgell, based in Seu d'Urgell, has ruled Andorra ever since.

 Before 1095, Andorra did not have any type of military protection, and since the bishop of Urgell knew that the count of Urgell wanted to reclaim the Andorran valleys, he asked for help from the lord of Caboet.
 In 1095, the lord and the bishop signed a declaration of their co-sovereignty over Andorra.
 Arnalda, daughter of Arnau of Caboet, married the viscount of Castellbò, and both became viscounts of Castellbò and Cerdanya.
 Their daughter, Ermessenda, married Roger Bernat II, the French count of Foix.
 They became, respectively, Count and Countess of Foix, Viscount and Viscountess of Castellbò and Cerdanya, and also co-sovereigns of Andorra (together with the bishop of Urgell).

 In the 11th century, a dispute arose between the bishop of Urgell and the count of Foix.
-The conflict was mediated by Aragon in 1278, and led to the signing of the first paréage, which provided that Andorra's sovereignty be shared between the count and the bishop.
-This gave the principality its territory and political form, and marked the formal commencement of Andorra's unique diarchical arrangement.
+The conflict was mediated by the sovereign of those lands, the monarch of Aragon in 1278, and led to the signing of the first paréage, which provided that Andorra's lordship be shared between the count and the bishop.
+This gave to Andorra its territory and political form, and marked the formal commencement of Andorra's unique diarchical arrangement, initially as a lordship within the Principality of Catalonia.